 Can Someone Pierce The Belly Button Piercing Again After Having A Piercing Rejection?

 It might be a terrible setback to have to wait for your first piercing to seal up and heal, but the best part is that you can get your belly pierced again.

 There is no guarantee of success, but perseverance can occasionally pay off.
 Many people who have had belly piercings refused have gone on to successfully locate a metal that their bodies do not want to force Out.

-To increase your success chances, you should make jewelry out of a different metal.
+To increase your success chances and avoid rejecting belly piercing, you should make jewelry out of a different metal.
 Inquire with your piercer about the best metal to use to reduce the possibility of another rejection.